bleuf1sh/git-byLines/README.md

 ## Manual Install
 1. Clone this repo do a directory of your choosing
-1. Look at `additionsToBashProfile.sh` for examples of the aliases to manually add to your shell
+1. Look at `additionsToBashProfile.sh` for examples of the functions to manually add (adapt) to your shell

 </br>